-If you’re about to head for a Christmas adventure through Germany, or on a snowy trip to Switzerland, you’re probably in need of a packing list for cold weather.
-This is why we have this guide on how to pack clothes that are warm, stylish, and will fit into your luggage.
+If you’re about to head for a Christmas adventure through Germany, or on a snowy trip to Switzerland, you’re probably in need of a cold weather packing list.
+This is why we have this guide on how to pack for a winter in Europe.
+You need items that are warm, stylish, and will fit into your luggage.

 Europe is a stylish continent, with magnificent architecture, gorgeous landscapes, and some of the most fascinating cultural traditions.
 It’s also full of fashion capital cities, and has its own unique fashion, even for winter clothing.

 Luckily, we’ve spent enough time exploring European winter wonderlands to be able to help you with this.
-This packing guide includes basic guidelines to keep in mind when packing for cold weather.
+Our winter packing guide includes basic guidelines to keep in mind when packing for cold weather.
 As well as a few ideas for items to take with you when traveling Europe in winter

 Packing for Europe in winter